NewsHour image by Vanessa Dennis. Sources: State Department, USAID.

-Paul Solman frequently answers questions from the NewsHour audience about business and economic news on his Making Sen$e page.
+Paul Solman answers questions from the NewsHour audience on business and economic news here on his Making Sen$e page.
 Here’s Wednesdays query:

 John E. Tucker asks: Could reducing U.S foreign aid be used to help the Department of Defense reduce military spending?

 Paul Solman Thanks for the question, John.
 Recently, an educated friend brought up this same shibboleth.
 In fact, foreign aid represents, by the most generous estimate, about 1 percent of the U.S. budget.
 And by the way, much of it is defense spending: it’s simply for the direct defense of countries other than the United States.
 For example, we give more than $1 billion a year in “foreign aid” to the Egyptian military.